-The current eJuku team is composed of the three individuals—JA (Jeremy Angel), RS (Richard Sadowsky) and SY (Shu Yamakawa)—has been involved in the most recent nine J>E sessions, working with a total of 72 participants.
-JA and RS are native speakers of English representing its British and US varieties, while SY is a native speaker of Japanese acting as coordinator, checker, and linguistic expert on the Japanese side.
+The current eJuku team is composed of three veteran wordsmiths—JA (Jeremy Angel), RS (Richard Sadowsky) and SY (Shu Yamakawa)—who have been involved in the most recent 11 J>E sessions, working with a total of 87 participants.
+JA and RS are native speakers of English representing its British and US varieties, respectively, while SY is a native speaker of Japanese acting as coordinator, checker, and linguistic expert on the Japanese side.